-When the IALA Guideline was developed in 2001, it was recognized that all these measures were not enough to represent the existing lights, which have been proven to provide suitable intensities for decades.
-The calculated minimum intensities in the ranges about 4 000 m and 7 000 m were still below 1 000 cd, but existing lights were found to be about 10 000 cd or even 100 000 cd.
+When the IALA Guideline was developed in 2001, it was recognized that all these measures in calculations / the /methodology? were not enough to represent all? the existing lights, which have been proven to provide suitable intensities for decades.
+The calculated minimum required intensities in the ranges about 4 000 m and 7 000 m were still below 1 000 cd, but existing lights for these ranges were found to be about 10 000 cd or even 100 000 cd.

-To solve this problem a new value called 'recommended intensity' was introduce in the IALA Guideline 2001.
+To solve this problem a new value called 'recommended intensity' was introduced in the IALA Guideline 2001.
 This recommended intensity is ten times the minimum value (Figure 22).